US VISITING STUDENTS

 *Permission to Enroll (PTE) numbers are limited and are only given at the instructor's discretion.

 Important: Before dropping or attempting to drop any summer course, please read and understand the following summer policies:

 - The refund deadline and the drop deadline is not the same for most summer courses.
 Therefore, it is possible to drop a course and still be held liable for the full cost of the class.
 Please refer to FEES AND PAYMENT in the left menu bar for Summer Sessions refund policies before dropping any course.

 - A course may NOT be dropped or removed from your record if you make any attempt to take the final examination.

-- Final two weeks of the course: Submit a Student Update Form with the instructor's signature provided on the form to 1331 Murphy Hall or via email (email@example.com), certifying that the coursework was not completed.
+- Final two weeks of the course: Submit a Student Update Form with the instructor's signature provided on the form to 1331 Murphy Hall during regular business hours or via email (firstname.lastname@example.org).

-- Before 5:00 PM, Friday of Week 1 of the course: Sign-in to MyUCLA, select "Classes", then "Drop a Class" and proceed with course cancellation.
+- Before 5 PM, Friday of Week 1 of the course: Sign-in to MyUCLA, select "Classes," then "Drop a Class" and proceed with course cancellation.